 The visit will comprise presentations of aerospace activities at GKN Aerospace Engine Systems as well as a visit to PTC Innovatum, a research arena for industrial production processes R&D on metal-based aerospace products.

 Trollhättan is also the city where the Saab cars were produced from 1946-2011.
 If you are interested in Saab cars, we recommend a visit to the Saab car museum in Trollhättan. www.saabcarmuseum.se/en/

 This is a half-day tour to Arlanda – the Stockholm main airport – located 40 km north of downtown Stockholm.

 The Swedish Air Navigation Service Provider (LFV) and Saab were the first in the world to put remote air traffic control towers into operation.
 The company Saab Digital Air Traffic Solutions is jointly-owned by Saab and LFV.
-From the Remote Tower Center Stockholm, a number of Swedish airports will be remotely controlled.
+From the Remote Tower Centre Stockholm, a number of Swedish airports are remotely controlled.